Suffolk heroin user dies following anthrax infection

 Four of the five people who contracted the bacterial infection in England have died, experts said.

-The HPA said the source of the infection was presumed to be contaminated heroin.'Be alert'
+The HPA said the source of the infection was presumed to be contaminated heroin.

 Two of the deaths were in Blackpool and the other death was a drug user in Medway, Kent.